AbhijithAJ/clrprint/README.md

  - Work's on IDLE, windows powerShell, Linux terminal
  - Simply input() and print() with clrinput() and clrprint()
  - Basic colors only. red, green, yellow, blue, purple, and black/white (default)
+ - Flexible to print or take input only deman (on DEBUG)

 ---
 ## ABOUT